OMR-Research/Smashcima/docs/03_scene-objects.md

 ## Conclusion

 This documentation page talks about `SceneObject`s in the abstract.
 But that's just the very core of Smashcima.
-You then also have a libarary of already pre-defined scene objects with fixed meaning that can be used to desribe a synthetic sheet of music.
+You then also have a library of already pre-defined scene objects with fixed meaning that can be used to describe a synthetic sheet of music.
 The rest of the scene documentation talks about those.